THE PLATFORM

 A copy edit is the lowest level of edit.
 Rarely does a manuscript need “just” a copy edit.

 Sometimes a copy edit is a final step performed separately by your editor or someone else with fresh eyes.
-Some editors (like me) do copy editing all along looking to fix these types of errors.
+Some editors (like me) do copy editing along the entire process looking to fix these types of errors.

 Copy editing involves the following tasks:

-4. Streamline punctuation and properly use commas, periods, and em dashes without space around them—like this.
+- Streamline punctuation and properly use commas, periods, and em dashes.
 Avoid overuse of ellipses to denote a break in thought…when they are really used to show missing text.
 And those exclamations marks!
 I allow authors about five in each manuscript.
 Overuse them, and they lose their punch.
 (I removed thousands of exclamation marks in one book I edited.)

-5. Make sure the names of characters and places are spelled consistently throughout.
-(Peterson in chapter 1 may or may not be the same Petersen in chapter 6).
+- Make sure the names of characters and places are spelled consistently throughout.
+(Peterson in Chapter 1 may or may not be the same Petersen in Chapter 6).

-10. Call attention to missing reference source in the citations.
+- Call attention to missing reference sources in the citations.

-12. Impose a consistent style for the text (this means using a style guide for capitalization and hyphenation, treatment of numbers, heading levels).
+- Impose a consistent style for the text (this means using a style guide for capitalization and hyphenation, treatment of numbers, and heading levels).
 The Chicago Manual of Style is preferred unless the work needs to conform to an academic convention such as APA, AMA, or MLA.

 These are the different types of edits:

-• Line edit and copy edit are often used to signify the lower levels of editing (meaning the editor tinkers with the sentences and words).
+- Line editing and copy editing are often used to signify the lower levels of editing (meaning the editor tinkers with the sentences and words).
+I will explain the differences between these two types of editing below.

 Is copy editing necessary?